 How To Make Sausage and Beef Chili With A Kick

 This spicy chili recipe is perfect for a Sunday evening dinner and freezes well so you have meals for later on.
 I put a little twist on the traditional chili recipe you’re probably accustomed to by adding some spicy elements like jalapeño and green chilies.
 Not a fan of spice?
-You can omit some of the elements and your chili dinner will still taste award winning!
+You can omit some of the ingredients and your chili dinner will still taste award-winning!

 How Do You Make Bland Chili Taste Better?

 No one wants to eat bland chili.
 One of the great things about a warm bowl of chili is all the amazing flavors that come along with it.
 If you feel like yours still needs some extra pep, you can add more chili powder, cumin, garlic powder, or salt.